drago888/Wizard_Monk/README.md

 2. Use both Wizard and Monk Tag
 3. Gain a feat every level

-Note that this Mod requires UnlockLevelCurve
+Note that this Mod supports UnlockLevelCurve